prakharmrsl/easypcceo.github.io/pages/game-hosts/pingperfect.md

 PingPerfect uses a custom variant of TCAdmin, a battle tested control panel that's flexible, functional, and reliable.
 The control panel does have somewhat of a learning curve for newbies, but it's not too bad.

 It's one of the oldest control panels on the market, but thanks to PingPerfect's custom design, it looks more modern and is easier on the eyes than the original version.

-However, the 'custom design' seems like more of a color scheme change than anything else.
-In our [Host Havoc review](/game-hosts/host-havoc/), you'll see the same TCAdmin control panel with a darker background.
+Although it may look similar to other control panels on the outside, their TCA implementation has a ton of scripts you cannot see that make everything easier for the customer.

+For example, you can upgrade to a beta version of the game if you want, one click installs of Umod (oxide), a reset world button, an Rcon details button, etc.

 Either way, I can't complain about PingPerfect's control panel.
 It allows you to start, stop, and even reinstall your game server with ease.
 TCAdmin is available on any platform with a standard web browser, and PingPerfects is apparently working on a custom android/IOS panel so you can easily manage your server on the go.